AnayKhole/WhatIF-Business-Simulator/README0.md

    baseline growth rate, simulation length) — optionally deriving the growth rate from their own historical data or a CAGR calculation using the side-panel tools.
 2. The user chooses strategic decisions via sliders and checkboxes.
-3. A `DecisionImpactCalculator` converts those decisions into adjustments to the growth rate, annual costs, and risk factor.
+3. A 'DecisionImpactCalculator' converts those decisions into adjustments to the growth rate, annual costs, and risk factor.
-4. For each selected market scenario, a `MonteCarloSimulator` runs the chosen number of simulations, applying the scenario's growth/cost modifiers plus random volatility each year, and records revenue, costs, and profit for every simulation/year.
+4. For each selected market scenario, a 'MonteCarloSimulator' runs the chosen number of simulations, applying the scenario's growth/cost modifiers plus random volatility each year, and records revenue, costs, and profit for every simulation/year.